POLICY • BRIEF

 Smoking breast feeding

-Smoking impedes breast milk development—smokers produce on average about 250 ml less of breast milk per day than non-smokers.
+Smoking impedes breast milk development as smokers produce on average about 250 ml. less of breast milk per day than non smokers.
 Prolactin is a hormone that is essential to breast milk production.
-Smokers have a lower level of prolactin that non-smokers; nicotine has been connected to reduced prolactin levels.21 Smoking and childhood asthma Studies have recently found that smoking during pregnancy increases the risk of asthma in children even when children were not exposed to asthma after birth.
+Smokers have a lower level of prolactin that non smokers; nicotine has been connected to reduced prolactin levels.21 Smoking and childhood asthma Studies have recently found that smoking during pregnancy increases the risk of asthma in children even when children were not exposed to asthma after birth.

 Pregnant smoker characteristics